cspence001/javascript-sightings/README.md

 # javascript-challenge

 In this project, we take a dataset in the form of an array of javascript objects and within .js append a table to the html for web display.
-Our dataset containes a collection of key values for UFO sightings across Northern America.
+Our dataset contains a collection of key values for UFO sightings across Northern America.
 For each sighting, is listed within table,  date/time, city, state, country, shape, and a comment decscription.
 <br>
 <br>
 <b>UFO Level-1</b> Automatic Table and Date Search: In this configuration of the UFO Sighting dataset, a table is created and appended to the webpage with columns for each value field per sighting.
 The data can be filtered based on a date/time filter search on the page.